wisnuyulianto/energy-data-analysis-case-study/README.md

 # End to End Data Analysis: A Case Study in Navigating Ambiguous Data

 **<h3>Project Summary & Key Skills Demonstrated</h3>**
-<div align="justify">This project showcases a complete data analysis workflow, pivoting from a standard cost-saving analysis into a rigorous case study on data integrity validation and analytical problem solving after discovering the dataset's pricing data was likely synthetic.</div>
+<div align="justify">This project showcases a complete data analysis workflow, pivoting from a standard cost saving analysis into a rigorous case study on data integrity validation and analytical problem solving after discovering the dataset's pricing data was likely synthetic.</div>
 <div align="justify">The final deliverables include a robust data pipeline in PostgreSQL, a comprehensive set of investigative SQL queries, and an interactive Tableau dashboard focused on visualizing the only reliable insights from the dataset: the consumption patterns.

 <p></p>